janklab/MlxShake/docs/index.md

 ## Author

-ExportMlx is written and maintained by [Andrew Janke](https://github.com/janklab).
-The project home page is <https://github.com/janklab/ExportMlx>.
+ExportMlx is written and maintained by [Andrew Janke](https://apjanke.net).
+The project home page is just the project repo on GitHub at <https://github.com/janklab/ExportMlx>.

 ## Acknowledgments